scot-taylor-ibm/compare-comply/tables.md

 |**Date**: 1/1/2019 | |
 |**Amount**: $1000 | &nbsp; |

-For more information, see the description of `key_value_pairs` and its descendants in the list of elements in [Classifying elements](/docs/services/compare-comply/schema.html#schema_arrangement).
+For more information, see the description of `key_value_pairs` and its descendants in the list of elements in [Schema arrangement](/docs/services/compare-comply/schema.html#schema-arrangement).